GunaPalanivel/Placement-Assistance/Frontend.md

 ---

+## THE COMPLETE FRONT-END DEVELOPER COURSES:

+### WIP: Developer will add the complete courses for the Frontend Developer Course later.

+---

 ### Hey everyone! 👋 Just a quick heads-up as we embark on this exciting journey into front-end development.
 The roadmap and resources shared are fantastic starting points, and they've personally been incredibly helpful for me as a college student.

 ### However, it's crucial to note that the tech landscape is ever-evolving, and what's covered here forms a robust foundation.
 While this roadmap provides a great kickstart, landing that dream job also involves going beyond the basics.